linkpoolio/chainlink-keeper-sweeper/README.md

 # Chainlink Keeper Sweeper

-This repository contains contracts and scripts that automate the process of withdrawing rewards from Chainlink contracts.
+This repository contains contracts and scripts that automate the process of distributing rewards from Chainlink Offchain Aggregator contracts.

 ## Install